itchyny/rexdep/README.md

 Allowing the user to specify by regular expression, it can be used for various languages; `^\s*#include\s*[<"](\S+)[>"]` for C language or `^\s*import +(?:qualified +)?([[:alnum:].]+)` for Haskell language.

 There are some other tools targeting on specific languages.
+For example, there are some UML class diagram generating tools for object-oriented languages.
 They investigate source codes at the level of abstract syntax tree and therefore much powerful.
 The rexdep command, on the other hand, simply checks the source code by a regular expression given by the user.
 It may not as powerful as AST-level tools, but the idea is very simple and can be used for many languages.